-Not only did Shapiro come up with this idea; he also succeeded, as a relatively young man, to persuade the biggest Rabbis of his time to support this crazy idea.
-A second initiative was an amazing yeshiva: yeshivat chachmei Lublin.
-An amazing institute.
-Not only did Shapiro think about the curriculum; he also succeeded in persuading thousands of people to fund it.
-Thirdly, Shapiro was an influential member of the Polish parliament; the Sejm.
-Fourthly, he was an amazing Torah commentator.
-In other words: Shapiro was a towering religious, political, organizational and convincing figure.
+Not only did Shapiro come up with this crazy idea; he also succeeded, as a relatively young man, to persuade the biggest Rabbis of his time to support it.
+A second initiative was an amazing yeshiva:

 When you’re a spectator at a Jewish religious ceremony, or you hear people speak about the Hebrew Bible or witness songs of praise, lofty speeches, solemn melodies, you may be mistaken and think the Hebrew Bible is a book for solemn and obedient people.
 People that dwell in contemplation and seek spiritual happiness by directing their inner thoughts.